If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 A difference in energy efficiency levels among types of electric baseboard heaters can be realized based on the way you use them.

-Baseboard heaters provide the much-needed supplemental warmth in homes.
+Best baseboard heaters provide the much-needed supplemental warmth in homes.
 They are installed on the baseboards and largely remain in the background throughout their lives.
-Unlike energy-efficient wall-mounted heaters and stand-alone electric heaters, baseboard heaters are hardly visible, yet they play a key role in heating homes.
+Unlike energy-efficient wall-mounted heaters and stand-alone electric heaters, baseboard heaters are hardly visible, yet they play a key role in central heating homes.

 The best approach is to ensure that baseboard heaters are in action when they are needed most and switched off when they are not needed.